 Speaking of long hair, you will need to be a little careful when using the Sweeper – if you haven’t done a good vacuum run before a mop, hair on the floor easily gets tangled around its roller wheel and cleaning that out is near impossible.
 This could affect its movement later in the life of the machine.

-Samsung Bespoke Jet battery life
+Samsung Bespoke Jet review: battery life

 - Swappable battery pack